Disappearance of Robin Graham: Disappearance

+Graham was a graduate of John Marshall High School and a student at Pierce College.
+At the time of her disappearance, Graham had long brown hair, brown eyes, fair skin and was 5'6" in height.

 Graham was last seen by California Highway Patrol officers at approximately 2:00 a.m. on November 15, 1970, beside the vehicle she had been driving on the shoulder of the southbound Hollywood Freeway near the Santa Monica Boulevard off ramp in Los Angeles, California.
-Graham had been out on a date Saturday night and got a ride back to her car at 1.45 a.m, which was parked at her workplace, Pier 1 Imports.
+Graham had been out on a date Saturday night and got a ride back to her car at 1:45 a.m, which was parked at her workplace, Pier 1 Imports.
 While heading home, her vehicle stalled at 2:00 a.m.
 Graham was last seen receiving mechanical assistance from a dark-haired white male, who was estimated to be in his mid-twenties and who drove a late 1950s model Chevrolet Corvette C1, pale blue or green with primer.
 The man appeared to try and help Graham get the car started, but gave up and they both rode off in his car.

 Graham had earlier used a call box to ask a CHP emergency operator to let her parents know she had run out of fuel.
 Graham's younger sister took the call and relayed the information to her parents upon their return home at approximately 2:30 a.m.
-They went immediately to the site where they had found Robin's car, but she had disappeared and the vehicle was left locked and abandoned.
+They went immediately to the site where they had found Robin's car, but she had disappeared and the vehicle was locked.

 No note was found on her locked car.
-The CHP officers had seen Graham several times earlier and spoke with her but had not stopped when they saw her talking with the young man.
-The patrolmen assumed he was the help for which she had called.
-The CHP officers were acting in accordance with policy.
+The CHP officers had seen Graham several times earlier and spoke with her, but officers had not stopped when they saw her talking with the young man.
+The patrolmen assumed the young man with Graham was the person she had called for help.
+The CHP officers were acting in accordance with policy of the era.
 As a result of this case, CHP policy was changed to ensure the safety of stranded female motorists.
-The initial missing persons report had Graham leaving voluntarily in the Corvette, but the CHP officer who made that report was requestioned and said he saw her in the presence of the man and that she had appeared to have gotten into the man's car willingly.
+The initial missing persons report had Graham leaving voluntarily in the Corvette, which was confirmed by the CHP officer who said she appeared to willingly be in the Corvette.

-After the Los Angeles Times did a story on her disappearance, a woman wrote a letter to Graham's parents and said she, too, had stalled on the road and a man driving a Corvette, who claimed to be an off-duty police detective, offered her a ride.
+After the Los Angeles Times did a story on her disappearance, a woman wrote a letter to Graham's parents and said she, too, had stalled on the road.
+The letter writer said a man driving a Corvette approached and claimed to be an off-duty police detective and offered her a ride.
 The woman refused his offer.
 It is not known if this man is the same person as the man last seen with Graham.
 The woman identified former Manson Family member Bruce McGregor Davis as the man she saw.
 He has not been charged in relation to Graham's case.